tethysplatform/tethys/docs/tutorials/getting_started/websockets.rst

     ...

-This gismo creates an empty message box with a current page refresh.
+This gizmo creates an empty message box with a current page refresh.
 It will be populated in the next step based on our websocket connection.

-h.
-Now that the logic has been added, lets modify the websocket connection from step (2) to listen for any ``New Dam`` messages and populate our message box accordingly.
+c.
+Now that the logic has been added, lets add the tethys message box gizmo and modify the websocket connection from step (2) to listen for any ``New Dam`` messages and populate our message box accordingly.
 Update the code in home.html as follows.

 .. code-block:: html+jinja